eric60/YouTube-Blocker/README.md

 # What & Why
 YouTube Blocker blocks YouTube videos not in the Education, Science & Technology, or Howto & Style categories so you can focus on educational videos.

+# Setup
+1. fork repo if desired
+2. clone repo locally
+2. go to chrome://extensions
+3. Press `Load unpacked` in top left corner
+4. Select your cloned youtube-blocker folder
+5. Enable the extension and develop in your IDE.
+6. Changes should reflect automatically after you save
+7. If not, then press the refresh button on the extension card in the chrome://extensions page

 # How
 ![image](https://user-images.githubusercontent.com/30248575/161360734-bc649ddf-7fa7-4dde-ace3-36dc7c446a58.png)